fpmi-tp2021/labrabota5-kiss-report/README.md

 # Report generation

-Pandoc is required to generate the report.
+Pandoc and a tex distribution are required to generate the report.

 ```
 $ make